-Post-acute withdrawal syndromes can occur for years after a person has stopped drinking3.
+Post-acute withdrawal syndromes can occur for years after a person has stopped drinking.
 Ideally, a rehabilitation expert can educate a person on the potential signs of relapse and help identify when their thoughts or behaviors are trending toward “dry drunk” territory.
-Some of the potential reasons behind this is that substance abuse can make pronounced physiological changes to a person’s brain.
+Some of the potential reasons behind this are that substance abuse can make pronounced physiological changes to a person’s brain.

 Examples of these changes include decreases in levels of excitability neurotransmitters in the body.
 As a result, a person may feel an inhibition of emotions and have greater difficulty feeling pleasure in life.
 Also, researchers have theories that those who suffer from chronic alcohol abuse have a reduced capacity to deal with stress.
 As a result, they may experience greater difficulty in navigating the challenges that come with rebuilding a sober lifestyle following alcohol abuse.

 In addition to these factors, those who have suffered from alcohol addiction were frequently not previously well-versed in self-care methods.
 They hadn’t focused on nutrition, exercise, and managing stress as many people who do not suffer from alcohol addiction do.
 When they stop drinking, they must learn the behaviors that many people learned much earlier in life to function more effectively throughout their day.
 This can take time to build such coping.

 How Do Addiction Experts Help Treat a Dry Drunk?

 When a person displays the post-acute withdrawal symptoms of a dry drunk, they often start rejecting the help of others.
 Unfortunately, this is just the time where a person should start seeking out the assistance of others.
 Examples of some of the steps a person who is experiencing this syndrome should take include: